5 Valuable Self-Care Types You Need To Prioritise For A Happier Life

 Studies show that children as young as 4 months old can differentiate between emotions.
 And then we spend a lot of time teaching our kids how to control their emotions, how to differentiate between positive and negative and how to deal with varied feelings that might flood their little brains at the same time.

-But adults not always know how to process their feelings especially if those are negative or uncomfortable.
-Spending some time looking after your emotional self-care you stand a chance to learn more about feelings and emotions in general and sensations that you might be trying to ignore in particular.
+But adults do not always know how to process their feelings, especially if those feelings are negative or uncomfortable.
+Spending some time looking after your emotional self-care, you stand a chance to learn more about feelings and emotions and sensations that you might be trying to ignore in particular.

 5. Spiritual self-care

-Modern Therapy blog suggests that it might include mindful walks in nature, gratitude journal or meditation practise.
-But in my opinion, it could be any practice that brings you closer to your soul, to your deeper self, whatever you want to call it.
+Modern Therapy blog suggests it might include mindful walks in nature, gratitude journal or meditation practise.
+But it could be any practice that brings you closer to your soul, to your deeper self, whatever you want to call it.

 And there you have it.
-My 5 types of self-care you need to start prioritising right now.
+My 5 types of self-care you need to prioritise right now.